cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 ENCODING ( <storage_directive> [,...] )
 :   The `ENCODING` clause is valid only for append-optimized, column-oriented tables.

-:   When you add a column to an append-optimized, column-oriented table, Greenplum Database sets each data compression parameter for the column (`compresstype`, `compresslevel`, and `blocksize`) based on the following setting, in order of preference.
+:   When you add a column to an append-optimized, column-oriented table, Cloudberry Database sets each data compression parameter for the column (`compresstype`, `compresslevel`, and `blocksize`) based on the following setting, in order of preference.

     1. The compression parameter setting specified in the `ALTER TABLE` command `ENCODING` clause.
     2. The table's data compression setting specified in the `WITH` clause when the table was created.